dknoma/kiyobot/README.md

 # Kiyobot
 > A Java Discord Bot

-This is a Discord bot implemented using Java.
-This bot is a personal side project that is being updated over time.
-This bot utilizes a few APIs I'm developing in Java as well.
+This is a Discord kiyobot implemented using Java.
+This kiyobot is a personal side project that is being updated over time.
+This kiyobot utilizes a few APIs I'm developing in Java as well.
-Diskiyord, the name of the Java library I've developed, allows the bot to interact with Discord's API.
-It connects the bot to Discord's Gateway via WebSockets, more specifially through a wss (WebSocket Secure) connection.
+Diskiyord, the name of the Java library I've developed, allows the kiyobot to interact with Discord's API.
+It connects the kiyobot to Discord's Gateway via WebSockets, more specifially through a wss (WebSocket Secure) connection.
 JQL is the SQL library that makes sending queries to a SQL database less time consuming, compared to using raw SQL queries.
 These APIs are being developed to learn more about software development and what goes on behind the scenes when using 3rd party libraries.

 # Bot Functionality
-* Receive and send messages to channels in the Discord server the bot is present at.
+* Receive and send messages to channels in the Discord server the kiyobot is present at.
 * Receive commands and send messages to the channel these commands are called at.
     * Can be used for meme commands, eg. `+kek`
         * This kind of command could choose a random image link from a pool of links which would have pictures of people laughing or have the word "kek" in them.